How Biden’s SAVE student loan repayment plan can lower your bill – KION546

 How to apply

-Borrowers who are already enrolled in the REPAYE repayment plan will be automatically switched to the SAVE plan once it becomes available later this summer.
+People who are already enrolled in the REPAYE repayment plan will be automatically switched to the SAVE plan.

 Borrowers can log in to StudentAid.gov and go to their My Aid page to see what repayment plan they are enrolled in.